 Personal and Project Studios

 Maximum features, minimum hassle.
 The Tascam DA-78HR brings DTRS tape into 24-bit audio, offering the very best sound quality available today.
-New features like built in MIDI ports and SMPTE synchronization gives you the ability to chase other tape machines (analog or digital), and the ability to work with sequencers and digital consoles.
+New features like built in MIDI ports and SMPTE synchronisation gives you the ability to chase other tape machines (analogue or digital), and the ability to work with sequencers and digital consoles.
 For the ultimate cost-effective flexibility without having to locate additional accessories, the Tascam DA-78HR is the best digital tape machine for the market.

 Live Performance and Recording